 If you start adopting Agile practices in your current job role, you will impress the recruiters as they look for people who have practical experiences.

 Get involved in Agile training and consider doing a certified course.
 Being certified in Agile is not enough on its own to secure a position as an Agile coach, but it shows recruiters a willingness to learn, and it will ensure you're up to date with the very best practices in the industry.
 Go to Agile or Scrum Meet-Ups and meet others in the field.
 There are always conferences and group seminars one can attend to gain more knowledge of this filed.

 There are certain required capabilities that recruiters look for while considering a person for the role of an Agile coach.
-They are,

 Experience in Project Management.